wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 This is the part that the key switches and USB cable plug in to.
 Some PCBs are very barebones and require soldering your own diodes and microcontroller in order to work, while others only require soldering switches, and the most convenient ones don't require a single drop of solder.

-Technically this part can be replaced with handwiring, but you should look up how to do that yourself.
+Technically this part can be replaced with hand-wiring, but you should look up how to do that yourself.

 - Plate